 money under the equalization process, the court can reduce or eliminate

 your need to pay your spouse, in order to compensate for the spending

 Q: Is division of property / assets always 50/50?

-Normally, the division of property is 50/50 increased value during the
+Normally, the division of property is to share in the increased value of

 Once the calculation is complete the court will consider any other circumstances